- Download our Moving to Vienna Guide (PDF)

-Vienna is a well-planned city and is organised into 23 districts, the first being the city centre, with succeeding numbers lying farther and farther on the outskirts.
+Vienna is a well-planned city and is organised into 23 districts, the first being the city centre.
 Generally, the further one moves from Vienna's centre, the cheaper the property prices are.

-Vienna has an efficient transportation system, and expats can essentially live anywhere and still keep their work commute to under 30 minutes.
+Vienna has an efficient transportation system.
+Expats can essentially live anywhere and still keep their work commute to less than 30 minutes.

 Types of accommodation in Vienna

-Finding a suitable property in Vienna can be a challenge for new arrivals, as Vienna's property market can be difficult to navigate.
+Finding a suitable new home in Vienna can be a challenge for new arrivals, as the city's property market can be difficult to navigate.

-While property portals and listings in the newspaper can be good sources, they are mostly printed in German.
-Therefore it is advised that expats utilise the services of a professional real estate agent.
-While their services do come at a cost, they are well equipped to find properties which meet expat needs and lifestyle preferences.
+While property portals and listings in local newspapers can be good sources, they are mostly in German.
+It's therefore recommended that expats utilise the services of a professional real-estate agent.
+While their services do come at a cost (up to two months' worth of rent), they are well equipped to find properties that meet expat needs and lifestyle preferences.

 Expats moving to Vienna should note that it is easier to find rental properties during certain times of the year than others.
 September is the beginning of the academic year in Austria and the influx of students to Vienna increases competition for rental properties.

 Generally, tenants are responsible for all their utility bills.
-However, some agents will offer expats the option of paying a flat fee each month to cover the utilities – this option works out to be more economical, especially in the winter months.
+But expats may be offered the option of paying a flat fee each month to cover the utilities – this often works out to be more economical, especially in the winter months.

 ►Read more about the best residential neighbourhoods in Areas and Suburbs of Vienna